 No Credit Check

-Before you can open your account, you’ll have to provide Stash Invest with your social security number so they can confirm your identity.
-Stash won’t do a hard check on your credit, which means opening an account won’t affect your credit.
+Before you can open your account, you’ll have to provide STASH with your social security number so they can confirm your identity.
+STASH won’t do a hard check on your credit, which means opening an account won’t affect your credit.

 Investments Are Insured